aniruhil/jb6020-repo/_sources/docs/Module01.md

 import(url) -> my_data
 ```

-## Reading compressed files (*.zip, *.gz, etc.)
+## Reading compressed files
 Large files may sit in compressed archives on the web and R has a neat way of allowing you to download the file, unzip it, and read it.
 Why is this useful?
 Because if these files tend to be update periodicially, this ability lets you use the same piece of R code to download/unzip/read the updated file.
 The tedious way would be to manually download, unzip, place in the appropriate data folder, and then read it.

-The code is shown below but not run.

 ```R